youtube/cobalt/cobalt/site/docs/development/setup-windows.md

 ### Build Cobalt

-To build Cobalt for the Xbox One, set the platform to `xb` in the gn step:
+To build Cobalt for the Xbox One, set the platform to `xb1` in the gn step:

 ```
 $ python cobalt/build/gn.py [-c <build_type>] -p xb1